ReehalS/XiaoTimeDistancePressureOLED/README.md

 7. 1000mAh 3.7V battery (capacity can vary)
 8. Connecting wires

+## Wiring Diagram

 The Xiao ESP32-C3 has an inbuilt battery charging circuit, removing the need for an external one.

-## Wiring Diagram
+Wire colors:
+* SDA- Green
+* SCL- Yellow
 ![TempDistTime_bb](https://user-images.githubusercontent.com/126985041/224226720-88c24c38-9e55-45de-94db-faa0005e6196.jpg)

 ## Modifications for personal use